macocu/LanguageModels/README.md

 For TPU training, we use the specific tpu script.
 It runs the xla_spawn.py script automatically and also uses --pad_to_max_length (important for fast training!).

 **Note:** go the config/conf.sh and set a location of the training file.
 You can also change other settings.
+Make sure these are correct!

 A note on the batch size.
 The TPU automatically uses the specified train batch size on 8 devices of 8GB (v2-8) or 16GB (v3-8).
 So a batch size of 32 is an actual batch size of 256 already.
 You have to multiply this also with the gradient_accumulation_steps (e.g. 8) to get the actual batch size.
 In our case 32 * 8 * 8 = 2048.

 I assume you have trained a vocabulary as described above and saved it in tok/.

 Start the training:

 ```
 ./src/tpu_train_lm.sh config/conf.sh